Skip to main content

 • Permanent-bound laboratory notebook use where entries must be retained, reviewed, and referenced later.

-• Critical recordkeeping in cleanrooms and controlled manufacturing, including maintenance notes, observations, and line-side documentation.
+• Critical recordkeeping in cleanrooms and controlled manufacturing.

-• Legal-style recording support: individually numbered pages, an index for retrieval, and signature/date lines for accountability.
+• Legal-style recording support: individually numbered pages, an index for retrieval, and signature/date lines.

 • GLP-aligned documentation workflows in critical laboratory and manufacturing environments (manufacturer positioning).